ashdelarosa/hello-world/README.md

 # hello-world
 My first repository

-So I have to learn github because my htnl reference for d3 is not working!
+So I have to learn github because my html reference for d3 is not working!